Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

-The device, the application, and key and data objects have a life cycle state associated; the life cycle status (LCS) allows to identify the different states of the associated logical units throughout the OPTIGA™ lifetime.
+The device, the application, and key and data objects have a life cycle state associated; the life cycle status (LCS) allows to identify the different states of the associated logical units throughout the OPTIGA™ Trust M lifetime.
 To support flexible management of the life cycle, four primary states (Bit 2<sup>3</sup> - 2<sup>0</sup>) are defined in the following
 order: